thisismydesign/dotenv_rails_db_tasks_fix/README.md

 ## Caveats

 - Database config is expected to reside in Rails default `#{DatabaseTasks.root}/config/database.yml` (if you're using Rails `DatabaseTasks.root == Rails.root`)
-- Requires ActiveRecord >= 5.1.5, ~> 5.1.6 (althoguh following this solution it would be easy to extend support for other versions)
+- Requires ActiveRecord >= 5.1.5, ~> 5.1.6 (because there're slight differences in the private API, althoguh following this solution it would be easy to extend support for other versions)

 ## Installation